These Badjao grave markers are also called Sundok

 Visiting the Ancient Burial Grounds in Sta Cruz Island, Zamboanga City

-After enjoying the cerulean skies, the pink sands, and the translucent blue tides of the Great Santa Cruz Island beach, our tour guide led us to a less lively place in the island… to the burial grounds of Santa Cruz Island.
+After enjoying the cerulean skies, the pink sands, and the translucent blue tides of the Great Santa Cruz Island beach, our tour guide led us to a less lively place on the island… to the burial grounds of Santa Cruz Island.
 We treaded to the eastern part of the Great Santa Cruz Island, said goodbye to the lively waves, and said hello to the island’s historical past.

 Miniature wooden boats placed ontop of the grave